Oceanpro00/a_basic_travel_planner/README.md

 ## Update

-### v0.4.0 – May 26, 2025
+### v0.5.0 – May 27, 2025

-- Introduced 🟨 zoom-level visibility logic (zoom in to reveal activities/food/cafes)
-- New marker type: ☕ Cafe (added support, icon, filter, and behavior)
-- Map auto-centering now dynamically fits all path points on load
-- Side panel carousel now better handles missing/invalid images
-- Rewritten developer cheat sheet with detailed usage breakdown
+- Modular restructure: clear separation between the Planner (editor) and Viewer (presentation) interfaces
+- New input-based trip creation system with live map previews and drag-and-drop reordering
+- Minimalist Viewer UI for read-only itineraries using either localStorage or a static tripData.js
+- Added fallback logic for broken or missing image URLs in the carousel
-- Refined mobile responsiveness and scaling behavior
+- Enhanced mobile responsiveness and smoother overlay transitions
-- Minor fixes for overlay transitions and marker z-index stacking
+- Updated live-reader.js to support real-time map updates directly from the Planner
+- Visual and structural improvements to documentation and sample deployment folders (`/example/`, `/tuscany/`, `/map/`)
+- All screenshots and illustrations in the README updated to reflect the current UI

 ---

-## Future Ideas
+## Future Roadmap

-The current version is a strong foundation, but future iterations may include:

-* A drag-and-drop UI planner for trip building
-* AI-generated day-by-day itineraries based on your stops
-* Optional date & timeline integration
-* Theme support (dark mode, city-specific looks)
-* Export to printable PDF or shareable links
+This project is designed to remain flexible, simple, and browser-based.
+Planned improvements include:

+- A more visual editor experience with block-style inputs and collapsible sections
+- AI-assisted itinerary generation based on entered locations or regions
+- Optional calendar-based trip planning features (start and end dates, daily breakdowns)
+- Support for theme customization (dark mode, destination-based designs)
+- One-click export to shareable links, zipped trip folders, or PDF print formats

+Feedback, forks, and suggestions are always welcome.

 ---